Debt Recovery Agency: Collection, Recovery, or Enforcement?

 Original Analysis: The 90-Day Placement Rule

+In our review of commercial recovery files escalated through all three tiers, the single strongest predictor of full recovery was not the tier of placement.
+It was the number of days between invoice due date and tier one placement.
 A debt placed at day 60 had a recovery rate in the amicable phase of roughly 72 percent of cases.
 A debt placed at day 180 dropped to roughly 48 percent.
 The curve is linear through that range.
 Every 30-day delay costs the creditor about seven percentage points of recovery probability on the amicable tier.

 Frequently Asked Questions